-Where must an affidavit of heirship be filed
+Where should an affidavit of heirship be filed?

 It must be filed with the county clerk in the county where the real property is located.
 It will need to be filed in several counties if the deceased owned property in more than one county.

 When should it be filed?

 It should be filed as soon as possible after the owner dies.
 If you wait too long, it may be difficult to obtain information needed to complete the document and to find witnesses to sign it.